 Carry this peaceful feeling from meditation all through the day, all through the week, all through your life.
 Even in the midst of a busy life, you can retain this peace.
 Learn to do that, then it will make no difference whether you are in a church or a stock market.

 You can be in peace, at ease.
 Then it’s only a matter of expanding—it’s limitless.
 May this peace and joy prevail in your life always.

 Mala Beads – An Additional Aid to Japa

-The ]apa mala is a string of 108 beads with a mount bead called the Meru.
+The Japa mala is a string of 108 beads with a mount bead called the meru.
 It is a physical aid to concentration.
 To use the mala, allow it to rest on your ring finger.
 Use the middle finger and the thumb to move the beads.
 Do not use the index finger.
-Let the Meru be inside the moving fingers.
+Let the meru be inside the moving fingers.
 Push the beads inward one at a time with each repetition.
-Upon reaching the Meru, do not cross over it, but turn the mala around and start again.
+Upon reaching the meru, do not cross over it, but turn the mala around and start again.
 The mala helps you not to fall into laya or loss of awareness.